 Of course, most new investors don’t have the cash to spend on all these different types of investments.
 That’s where mutual funds come in.

 Mutual funds and exchange traded funds (ETFs) can make it easier for you to invest in stocks, bonds, REITs, MLPs, gold, or most other legal investments.
 Think of mutual funds as suitcases filled with different types of investments, such as stocks and bonds.
 Buying a share of the fund can invest you in hundreds of individual securities the fund holds.

 The benefit of mutual funds is instant diversification.
 If you invest in one company’s stock, and that company goes bankrupt, you’ve just lost your money.
 If you invest in a mutual fund that contains that stock, you may have lost something, but not everything.

-There are over 20,000 mutual funds that cover every investing strategy you can imagine—even securities that trade outside the US.
+There are a wide range of mutual funds that cover every investing strategy you can imagine—even securities that trade outside the US.
 They make it easy and inexpensive for a new investor, just starting out, to build a well diversified portfolio of stocks, bonds, and alternatives with just a few thousand dollars.